thibaud-c/Graz_402.424/docker/README.md

 Search for `ubuntu` in the Docker Desktop App and click on the `Pull` button.

 ## 2. Create a volume for the container
-A volume is a persistent data storage mechanism that allows data to be shared between the host (your computer) and the container.
+A volume is a persistent data storage mechanism that allows data to persist even after the container is deleted.
+You can create, delete, or manage volumes using the Docker API or CLI.

 ```bash
 docker volume create ubuntu-volume
 ```

+**Explanation**:
+- `docker volume create`: This command is used to create a volume.
+- `ubuntu-volume`: This is the name of the volume.

 ## 3. Create a container from the `ubuntu:latest` image
 A container is a runnable instance of an image.
 You can create, start, stop, move, or delete a container using the Docker API or CLI.